phan/phan/README.md

   This is primarily intended for performing standalone incremental analysis.

- -d, --project-root-directory
+ -d, --project-root-directory </path/to/project>
-  Hunt for a directory named .phan in the current or parent directory and read configuration file config.php from that path.
+  Hunt for a directory named .phan in the provided directory and read configuration file .phan/config.php from that path.

  -r, --file-list-only
   A file containing a list of PHP files to be analyzed to the